onequery/vscode-settings/README.md

 # vscode-settings
-My own settings for VSCode
+My own settings for VSCode.
+Copy the contents in `settings.json` to your one.